Market-Maker Reactions To Amazon's Whole Foods Acquisition

 The vertical lines in Figure 1 are the forward-looking price prospects for this subject as of the date of the market price of the heavy dot in each vertical.
 The dots separate each forecast price range into upside and downside change potentials as seen likely at the time.

-Those proportions are measured by the Range Index [RI], whose current value of 39 tells that only about 4 tenths of AMZN's price possibilities in the next few weeks to months lie to the downside, and a bit more than 6 tenths are to the upside.
+Those proportions are measured by the Range Index [RI], whose current value of 39 tells that only about 4 tenths of AMZN's price possibilities in the next few weeks to months lie to the downside and a bit more than 6 tenths are to the upside.

-The lower thumbnail picture of Figure 1 shows where the present RI lays in an array of daily RI experiences over the past 5 years.
-Each stock evolves its own sense of a norm, and here the most frequent outlook proportions are at lower RIs where the prospect for upside change is larger.
+The lower thumbnail picture of Figure 1 shows where the present RI lies in an array of daily RI experiences over the past 5 years.
+Each stock evolves its own sense of a norm and here the most frequent outlook proportions are at lower RIs where the prospect for upside change is larger.

 Recent market prices for AMZN above $1000 have seen at least one day where the RI reached 50, a condition of downside price change potential at least as large as its upside.
 Actual worst-case price drawdowns associated with prior RIs like today's 39 have averaged -6%, as noted in Figure 1's row of data between the two blue-background pictures.